sbernasek/flyeye/docs/source/installation.rst

 Installation
 ============

-The simplest method is to install via PyPi:
+The simplest method is to install via PyPI:

 .. code-block:: bash